 What can one say about Team Fortress 2, Valve’s mega-popular, constantly evolving shooter?
 It has many hats.
-It’s also extremely refined, always full of players despite launching in 2007, and gets frequent updates to fatten the game up with even more hats, modes and maps.
-But despite how much the game has grown in the nine years since it launched, it remains easy to pick up, especially if you’ve got some chums to play with.
-The package itself now feels infinitely huge, with a great variety of game types, from the classic capture point team vs. team games, to co-op Mann vs. Machine, where players band together to keep waves of murderous robots at bay.
+It is also extremely refined, always full of players despite launching in 2007, and gets frequent updates to fatten the game up with even more hats, modes, and maps.
+But despite how much the game has grown in the nine years since it launched, it remains easy to pick up, especially if you have some chums to play with.
+The package itself now feels infinitely huge, with a great variety of game types, from the classic capture point Red vs. Blu games, to co-op Mann vs. Machine, where players band together to keep waves of murderous robots at bay.

-Dota 2 is massive, second only to League of Legends in the realm of MOBAs, with millions of people seemingly playing it constantly, always coming back to check out new characters and patches.
-As a MOBA with roots in the origin of the genre you know exactly what to expect: an eclectic roster of champions, a huge list of powerful items, ten players, three lanes, and a massive emphasis on skill.
+Dota 2 is massive, second only to League of Legends in the realm of MOBAs.
+Millions of people seemingly play it constantly, always coming back to check out new characters and patches.
+As a MOBA with roots in the origin of the genre you know exactly what to expect: an eclectic roster of Dota 2 heroes, a huge list of powerful items, ten players, three lanes, and a massive emphasis on skill.
 You could spend days and days just thinking about the metagame, not to mention honing your talents by spectating the biggest matches come tournament season.
-Budding players need to get started somewhere, so check out our guide to the best Dota 2 heroes.
+Budding players need to get started somewhere with this free Steam game, so check out our guide to the best Dota 2 heroes.

 PlanetSide 2’s scale is something to behold.
-Whole continents are locked in constant conflict, with armies clashing over bases, vehicles speeding across the ground, aircraft lighting up the sky – it’s glorious, until you die thanks to a sniper sitting a mile away.
-You’ll want to play with friends for this one, as the chaos of battle only starts to make sense when you’re in a squad that communicates.
+Whole continents are locked in constant conflict, with armies clashing over bases, vehicles speeding across the ground, aircraft lighting up the sky – it is glorious… until you die thanks to a sniper sitting a mile away.
+You will want to play with friends for this one, or at least be equipped with a microphone, as the chaos of battle only starts to make sense when you are in a squad that communicates.
 Think Battlefield’s capture-point style gameplay, but on a large, never-ending scale, with three factions locked in ceaseless combat.
 Absolute FPS bliss.